luzvazgal/plotly-challenge/README.md

 ## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages:
+App is deployed using a free static page hosting service, such as GitHub Pages:

 ## Hints